Route 7: Wild Patagonia

 Route 7 travelers pass through Montana, Switzerland, Oregon, New Zealand, and Gondor.
 Often in the middle of empty highway, I slowed to a stop to inhale the moment and place, making them part of me.

 I’d rented a six-speed four-wheel drive in Balmaceda, Route 7’s southernmost airport with regular commercial flights from Santiago.
-Balmaceda isn’t much more than this airport, which serves Coyhaique, an hour to the south.
+Balmaceda isn’t much more than this airport, which serves the town of Coyhaique, an hour to the northwest.

 I checked the tires, studied the jack, acknowledged the lack of cell phone service, and sorted my playlist.
 My plan was to drive to the limits of Route 7, first south, then north, and then back again to Balmaceda.
-Doubling back on most of the route was additive to the experience; drive it only one direction, and you’ll be nonplussed by how much you missed.
+Doubling back on most of the route was additive to the experience; drive it both directions, and you’ll be nonplussed by how much you missed.

 The territory crossed by Ruta 7 made international news in January 2018, when Tompkins Conservation formally transferred one million acres (Parque Pumalin and Parque Patagonia) to the Chilean people–the largest ever donation of land from a private entity to a country.